danwing/cidfi/draft-wing-cidfi.md

 The client obtains the CIDFI network element's list of reserved QUIC CIDs (see {{collision}}).

-Note the source IP address and source UDP port are not signaled by design.
-This is because NATs ({{?NAPT=RFC3022}}, {{?NAT=RFC2663}}), multiple NATs on the path, IPv6/IPv4 translation, and similar technologies complicate accurate signaling of the source IP address and source UDP port.
+Note that source IP address and source UDP port number are not signaled by design.
+This is because NATs ({{?NAPT=RFC3022}}, {{?NAT=RFC2663}}), multiple NATs on the path, IPv6/IPv4 translation, and similar technologies complicate accurate signaling of the source IP address and source UDP port number.

-After receiving this request, each network element initiates a QUIC connection to the server (see also {{side-channel-certificate}}) using mutual TLS, which are validated against the certificate fingerprints which were provided in {{server-supports-cidfi}}.
-This QUIC connection uses the reserved QUIC Connection IDs that were communicated to the
+After receiving a request for participation from a client, each network element initiates a QUIC connection to the server (see also {{side-channel-certificate}}) using mutual TLS, which are validated against the certificate fingerprints whiich are provided in {{server-supports-cidfi}}.
+This QUIC connection uses the reserved QUIC Connection IDs that were communicated to the client by the server.

 ## Metadata Exchanged

-There are two types of metadata exchanged, described below.
+There are two types of metadata exchanged, described in the following sub-sections.

 ### Server to Network Elements {#server-to-network}

-To each of the network elements, the serverr sends its mapping of QUIC CIDs to DSCP code points.
+To each of the network elements, the server sends its mapping of QUIC CIDs to DSCP code points.

-To allow the QUIC endpoints to change their QUIC CIDs and preserve the network element treatment of the new CID, the 'next CID' MUST be communicated to the network elements prior to switching to the new CID.
+To allow the QUIC endpoints to change their QUIC CIDs and preserve the network element treatment of the new CID, the 'next CID' MUST be communicated to the network elements prior to switching to a new CID.
 This can be accomplished by sending the new CID well in advance of changing CIDs.